kaiohenricunha/k8s-voting-app/readme.md

 - 1 - Set the cluster up

-- 2 - Verify if voting-k8s dir is there.
-If not, do: git clone https://github.com/kaiohenricunha/votingapp-k8s.git
+- 2 - Verify if voting-k8s dir is in the environment.
+If not, do: git clone https://github.com/kaiohenricunha/k8s-voting-app

 - 3 - Explain K8s high-level architecture